1 Year Old Must Haves

 This fishing toy is fun to have in the bath with your 1 year old.
 It can also help to develop hand eye coordination.

 You also don’t need to use this toy just in the bath.
-Everything can be easily used in your living room.
+Everything can be easily used in the included inflatable pool or out of water in your living room.

 This toy is meant for 3+ year olds, but I like that it’s more challenging for a 1 year old.
 It just means there will be more use out of it.